TISUnion/PrimeBackup/docs/feature/backup_create.md

 ## Detailed Backup Process

-Below will list the operation process during PB backup creation
+The following describes the operation process during PB backup creation

 1. Interact with MC server to construct an environment suitable for backup creation (all operations below can be configured)
     1. Use commands such as `save-off` to disable MC's automatic saving